About motivation: how much credit do you have on the Relationship Account with your horse?

 Signs of being indepted to your horse (red)

 Repeated refusal, anger or fear.
 He gives up, is afraid to make mistakes or is in a state of learned helplessness.
 He turns away from you when you approach him and wants to avoid being saddled or groomed.
-Even when this behaviour is caused by somebody else, it can be you who has inherited the depts!
+Even when this behaviour is caused by somebody else, it can be you who has inherited the debts!

 Making deposits into the Relationship Account on a regular basis

 Everybody with horses will be confronted with all of the signals above in some way at some moment.
 Good and bad, small or substantial, occasional or structural.
 Sometimes it is a moment in time but if a certain behaviour shows up more often it becomes a tendency or even structural pattern.
-So we need to be aware in the Here and Now, because the balance of your Relationship Account is dynamic.
+So we need to be aware in the Here&Now, because the balance of your Relationship Account is dynamic.
 It changes all the time when you are together with your horse.
 In the long run we want to develop lots of credit and stay in the green zone as far a possible.
 Every session with your horse should ideally add to the balance.
 On that day and for the longer term, increasing the bond with your horse over time.

 What can you do?